rissajackson/rissajackson.github.io/source/_talks/longhorn-php-changing.md

 <a href="https://www.longhornphp.com/">Longhorn PHP</a> is a tech conference brought to you by members of the PHP community in Austin and beyond.
 Longhorn PHP is a community-run, regionally focused conference.

 I had the opportunity to be a keynote speaker and talk about Changing Your Story.
 Check out the <a href="https://joind.in/event/longhorn-php-conference-2022/changing-your-story">joind.in</a> for my talk!

+See a similar version of this talk that I did for the Things Worth Learning podcast also titled Changing Your story <a href="https://www.youtube.com/watch?v=vgnndyxqiKY">here</a>!